+3ER 2021

-Action Rationale Where we are up to 4.4.
+Action Rationale Where we are up to

+4.3.
 Giving farmers early access to farm debt mediation if they get into difficulties and supporting a national scheme of farm debt mediation Reinforcing our preference for working out difficulties over enforcing agricultural loans or appointing an external manager Commissioner Hayne's recommendation 1.14 was that banks, when dealing with distressed agricultural loans, should offer farm debt mediation as soon as a loan is classified as distressed; and manage every distressed loan on the basis that a mutually agreed "work out" will be the best outcome for bank and borrower, and enforcement the worst.
 Commissioner Hayne's recommendation 1.11 was that a national scheme of farm debt mediation should be enacted.
-Our team has specialist Agri bankers; We will offer early mediation to a farmer within 90 days of the banking relationship being managed by our specialist team.
-We paused offering early remediation for a short period due to COVID-19.
+In our principles, we undertake that: Our team has specialist Agri bankers; We will offer early mediation to a farmer within 90 days of the banking relationship being managed by our specialist team.
+We paused offering early mediation for a short period due to COVID-19.
 We have now resumed offering it.
 Before we participate in early mediation, we will inform farmers of their right, as an alternative, to make a complaint to the Australian Financial Complaints Authority (AFCA); We support a national farm debt mediation scheme and will always offer farm debt mediation prior to enforcement action being taken; and We believe that enforcement is a measure of last resort after other reasonable options have been explored.
 We also believe that early and continued engagement is in the best interest of all and will likely result in a better outcome.

-Remune ration and responding to the logarithms and the logarithms are logarithms are logarithms. esign how we manage reward our people to er focus on the ests of our customers, ong-term health of the and team, rather than idual, outcomes Commissioner Hayne's recommendation 5.4 was the regular review of remuneration systems for front line staff to ensure that the design and implementation focuses on not only what staff do, but also how they do it.
+SEPTEMBER 2021 Action Rationale Where we are up to Remuneration 5.
+Redesign how we manage and reward our people to better focus on the interests of our customers, the long-term health of the bank and team, rather than individual, outcomes Commissioner Hayne's recommendation 5.4 was the regular review of remuneration systems for front line staff to ensure that the design and implementation focuses on not only what staff do, but also how they do it.
 We completed this commitment by changing the way we financially reward and manage the performance of our people.
-These changes reduce the emphasis on variable pay and include replacing bonuses for the vast majority of employees with an incentive based on the overall performance of the ANZ Group.
+These changes Reduce the emphasis on variable pay and include replacing bonuses for the vast majority of employees with an incentive based on the overall performance of the ANZ Group.
+Support a performance assessment process that focuses on both 'what' people achieve and 'how' they behave.
 We complete an annual review of the Group Remuneration Policy, including the effectiveness of our remuneration arrangements.
 There were no material changes recommended in the February 2021 review.
+Continue to implement the recommendations of the Sedgwick remuneration review Commissioner Hayne's recommendation 5.5 was that banks should fully implement the recommendations of the Sedgwick Review.
+2 We have completed this commitment with the exclusion of those recommendations that have industry level dependencies.
+Mr Sedgwick has completed his review of the implementation of his recommendations, with a report submitted to the Australian Banking Association (ABA) in June 2021.
+ANZ continues to review our processes to ensure we adhere to the Sedgwick recommendations.